Arrowhead vs Acorn Squash

 Arrowhead

-Arrowhead is a perennial aquatic plant known for its edible tubers, which are rich in carbohydrates and provide a unique flavor and texture to dishes.
-It is often found in wetlands and is valued for its nutritional benefits.
+Arrowhead is a perennial aquatic plant known for its edible tubers, which are rich in carbohydrates and fiber.
+It is often found in wetlands and is valued for its nutritional benefits and versatility in culinary applications.

 Acorn Squash